 There is also the habit of comparing ourselves to how much other people do or don’t do.
 A colleague recently told me, “Other people do so much more than me.”
 It seems in every circle there is a Robust Roberta or Hardy Harry.
 They put in long hours, accomplish much, and seem to effortlessly dance up Mount Everest!
 The result of all this comparison is diminished confidence.

 We lose confidence when we believe we would be better people if we felt, thought, and acted like those we compare ourselves.
 We can’t.
 You are you and I am me.
+We don’t know the internal experience of others.
+We can merely guess.
 Of course, we can be inspired by others and learn from them.
-Then we meld them into our capacity, personality, lifestyle, and goals.
+Then we can meld their performance into our own capacity, personality, lifestyle, and goals.

 - Some people run like a race car and periodically collapse in an engine breakdown.
-This accelerate–breakdown, accelerate–breakdown rhythm may or may not work for them.
+This accelerate, breakdown, an then accelerate, breakdown rhythm may or may not work for them.
 Connecting with them is often when they need your help.

 - Some people move and talk in a relaxed flow like a gentle brook.
 In their company we may feel either bored or peaceful.

 People in each of these three speed categories vary in their effectiveness at work and in relationships.
 Your job is to catch yourself when you start comparing yourself to them and others.
 As the adage goes you can’t compare apples to oranges not to say you work or live in a fruit bowl.